OpenDSA/OpenDSA/RST/en/Blockchain/EVMandGAS.rst

 On top of that, Ethereum mining is more profitable than Bitcoin mining due to high gas fees during periods of high network congestion coupled with ~5-6x more Ethereum transactions per day.
-This means that the network is more likely to be highly congested and miners will be paid more.
+This means that the network is more likely to be highly congested and miners will be paid more to validate transactions.
-Gas also removes incentive to attack and overload the network with transactions, as gas fees will compound (as the base fee compounds) and quickly consume the attacker's capital.
-If gas didn't exist, the attacker's transactions could fill blocks over and over such that no other transactions could be added into a block.
+Gas also removes incentive to attack and overload the network with transactions, as gas fees will quickly consume the attacker's capital.
+If someone wanted to stall the network for 15 seconds, they would have to put enough transactions in to fill a block.
+The gas limit for all blocks (aside from block 1 and 2) is 30M gwei, which equates to 0.03 ETH.
+If you wanted to stall the network, for let's say 1 hour (3600 seconds), you would have to fill 3600/15 = 240 blocks.
+This would equate to spending 240*0.03 = 7.2 ETH, which is an unreasonable amount of money to stall the network for just 1 hour.
+As you can imagine, taking down the network for any extended period of time is simply not worth it.
+If gas didn't exist, the
+attacker's transactions could fill blocks over and over such that no other transactions could be added into a block.
 This would stall the Ethereum network to the point where it would become unusable.
 All in all, gas is an important